RafaelPAndrade/01.Linux_Scripts/README.md

 		When run, this script:

-		-	Strips the configs from all the lines that are bellow the $SEPARATOR.
+		-	Strips the configs from all the lines that are below the $SEPARATOR.

 		-	Compares all the scripts in $SCRIPTS_FOLDER to their